 First it was unicorn lattes, then it was mermaid toast.
-The past year’s food trends have been all about color and, well, there’s a new hue invading our Instagram feeds.
+The past year’s food trends have been all about color and, well, there’s a new hue invading our Instagram feeds: purple!

-Meet ube (pronounced, ooh-bay), a yam native to Southeast Asia that has recently gained popularity stateside thanks to its deep purple color.
-While its social media buzz may make ube seem new, it has long been a staple in Filipino cooking.
+Meet ube (pronounced “ooh-bay”), a purple yam native to Southeast Asia that has recently gained popularity stateside thanks to its rich violet color.
+While its social media buzz makes ube seem like the newest food trend, it’s been a staple in Filipino cooking for years.
 Ube’s mild, slightly earthy and nutty flavor makes it easy to incorporate into desserts, and its striking color means it will make any dish instantly more photogenic.

-In other words, it’s the perfect ingredient if you want to make Pinterest-worthy desserts.
-And it can also be a great entry point to explore Filipino cuisine.
-Read on to learn how to use ube to make your cooking even more show-stopping, and how to work more Filipino meals into your family’s menu.
+Read on to learn how to use ube to make your cooking even more show-stopping, and how to work more Filipino meals into your family’s menu:

-Since it’s still a somewhat niche food stateside, tracking down ube might take some work.
+Still a somewhat niche food stateside, tracking down ube might take some work.
 Check Filipino markets first or shop online.
-You’ll find fresh yams, powdered ube, ube flavor extract, and flash-frozen grated ube (sometimes labelled grated ube jam).
+Ube can be found in many different forms:

-It’s easy to up the visual impact of your desserts by adding ube, and these are the best starting points to introduce ube to your cooking.
+It’s easy to create Instagram-worthy desserts by adding ube.
+Use these starting points to introduce the vibrant purple vegetable into your cooking.

-DIY no-churn ice cream is the dessert of summer, and adding ube makes your cone look as amazing as it tastes.
-Your easiest option is to add a spoonful of ube extract to the ice cream base before freezing.
-Or simply stir in a spoonful or two of grated or rehydrated powdered ube until the ice cream reaches your desired hue.
+DIY no-churn ice cream is the dessert of summer, and adding ube makes your scoop look as good as it tastes.
+Check out our guide to making homemade ice cream – incorporating ube into these delicious hassle-free recipes is super easy.
+Just add a spoonful of ube extract to the ice cream base before freezing or simply stir in a spoonful of grated or powdered ube until the ice cream reaches your desired violet hue.

 Royal purple cake?
 Yes, please!
-Keep it simple by using ube extract to add flavor to your favorite vanilla cake recipe, and amping up the color with purple food coloring as needed.
+Keep it simple by using ube extract to add flavor and vibrancy to your favorite vanilla cake recipe, and amp up the color with purple food coloring as needed.
 You can also use real grated ube for rich flavor.
-Keep in mind that grated ube adds moisture as well as flavor, and can yield a denser and moister cake than simply adding extract.
+Keep in mind that grated ube adds moisture as well as flavor, and can yield a denser and moister cake.

-Don’t forget the icing!
-Add ube extract to your favorite buttercream frosting recipe and frost your cake to Pinterest-worthy perfection.
+This purple yam can be incorporated into the icing on the cake too: Just add ube extract to your favorite buttercream frosting recipe and dress your cake to Pinterest-worthy perfection.

-If you’re hooked on ube after trying out ice cream and cake, create more delicious ube dishes!
-Add some ube to sugar cookie dough to make gorgeous purple cookies, or stir ube into cheesecake mixture to make beautiful purple cheesecake.
-Blend ube ice cream into milkshakes, or use an ube and cinnamon sugar mixture as the filling for purple cinnamon rolls that will take your brunch to the next level.
+If you’re hooked on ube after trying out ice cream and cake, making more ube desserts is super easy.
+Mix the purple sweet potato in with sugar cookie dough to make gorgeous lavender cookies, or stir ube into a creamy cheesecake mixture to make beautiful mini purple sweet potato cheesecakes.
+Blend ube ice cream into for purple milkshakes, or use an ube and cinnamon sugar mixture as the filling for purple cinnamon rolls that will take your brunch to the next level.

 Exploring Filipino cuisine helps you to enjoy ube as more than just a trend, and who knows — you just might find your family’s new favorite meal!